How to Install Plex Media Server on Linux Mint 22 and 21

 Keep the SSH session open during initial setup.
 Closing it breaks the tunnel and disconnects you from Plex.

-If SSH is not installed on the server yet, install and enable it:
+If SSH is not installed on the server yet, install the server package first:

 sudo apt install openssh-server -y